Rhyming slang: Music

 In popular music, Spike Jones and his City Slickers recorded "So 'Elp Me", based on rhyming slang, in 1950.
 The 1967 Kinks song "Harry Rag" was based on the usage of the name Harry Wragg as rhyming slang for "fag" (i.e. a cigarette).
 The idiom made a brief appearance in the UK-based DJ reggae music of the 1980s in the hit "Cockney Translation" by Smiley Culture of South London; this was followed a couple of years later by Domenick and Peter Metro's "Cockney and Yardie".
 London-based artists such as Audio Bullys and Chas & Dave (and others from elsewhere in the UK, such as The Streets, who are from Birmingham) frequently use rhyming slang in their songs.

-British-born M.C.
-MF Doom released an ode entitled "Rhymin' Slang", after settling in the UK in 2010.
-The track was released on the 2012 JJ Doom album Key to the Kuffs.
+British-American rapper MF Doom wrote an ode to the practice after moving to the UK.
+The track, entitled "Rhymin' Slang", was released on his 2012 collaborative album with Jneiro Jarel, Key to the Kuffs.

 Another contributor was Lonnie Donegan who had a song called "My Old Man's a Dustman".
 In it he says his father has trouble putting on his boots "He's got such a job to pull them up that he calls them daisy roots".